Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 * CentOS 7 (with SELinux enabled and disabled) — manual guide should also work on RHEL 7.
 CentOS 8 does not have uWSGI packages in EPEL as of January 2020, but they should become available soon.
 * Arch Linux

 Debian 8 (jessie), and Fedora 24 through 28 are not officially supported, even though they still probably work.
+Ubuntu 20.04 LTS will also work when the final release goes out.

 Users of other Linux distributions (and perhaps other Unix flavors) can also follow this tutorial.
 This guide assumes ``systemd`` as your init system; if you are not using systemd, you will have to get your own daemon files somewhere else.
 In places where the instructions are split three-way, try coming up with your own, reading documentation and config files; the Arch Linux instructions are probably the closest to upstream (but not always).
 Unfortunately, all Linux distributions have their own ideas when it comes to running and managing nginx and uWSGI.